ifyyegwim/LEMP-STACK-IMPLEMENTATION/README.md

     exit

-*Creat a PHP script that will connect to MySQL and query for content.
+*Create a PHP script that will connect to MySQL and query for content.
 Create a new PHP file in your custom web root directory using vi:*

     nano /var/www/projectLEMP/todo_list.php